Farm-Orbit/farmorb_web/docs/PRODUCT_ROADMAP.md

-# Farmorb Product Roadmap
+# FarmOrbit Product Roadmap
 ## Comprehensive Livestock Management System

 ### Executive Summary

-Farmorb is evolving from a farm and team collaboration platform into a comprehensive livestock management system.
+FarmOrbit is evolving from a farm and team collaboration platform into a comprehensive livestock management system.
 This roadmap outlines the strategic development plan to integrate advanced livestock tracking, health management, breeding programs, and analytics while maintaining the existing team collaboration foundation.

+**📋 Related Documentation**: See `FARMBRITE_ANALYSIS.md` for comprehensive feature analysis and competitive research based on Farmbrite.com (5,000+ farmers worldwide).

 ---